On-Track and Off-Track Projects

 5. On-Track and Off-Track Projects

 In Etho, Projects have start dates and deadline dates.
 Within each Project are Tasks which have their own start and end dates.
-Looking at the Project as a whole, you’ll see we calculate the percent of the tasks inside a project in progress or complete so we know how far along the project is.
-We also automatically calculate whether that project is “On-Track” or “Off-Track.”
+Looking at the Project as a whole, you’ll see we calculate the percent of the Tasks inside a Project in progress or complete so we know how far along the Project is.
+We also automatically calculate whether that Project is “On-Track” or “Off-Track.”
 There’s a reason we don’t want this status to be a “gut instinct,” but let’s dig into how that math works.

-The short answer is, a project in Etho is considered “Off-Track” if its percent complete is more than 20% behind the amount of time left in the project.
-So, if your project is 60% complete, but 90% of the time available for the project to be completed has already passed, that project is considered “Off-Track.”
+The short answer is, a Project in Etho is considered “Off-Track” if its percent complete is more than 20% behind the amount of time left in the Project.
+So, if your Project is 60% complete, but 90% of the time available for the Project to be completed has already passed, that Project is considered “Off-Track.”

-…a project in Etho is considered “Off-Track” if its percent complete is more than 20% behind the amount of time left in the project.
+…a Project in Etho is considered “Off-Track” if its percent complete is more than 20% behind the amount of time left in the Project.

 The Math: TL;DR